Tummy Tuck

 Any excess skin in the upper abdomen is usually pulled down during a full tummy tuck and so a reverse tummy tuck is only rarely required.

-We offer a variety of calls with the surgeons.
+We offer a variety of calls or in person consultations with the surgeons.